hickkels/laughing-palm-tree/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

 First we would start with a user class.
 This class would have worker and manager subclasses.
-Then we would implement a data structure class that generates the schedule.
+Then we would implement a schedule class that implements the data structure class that generates the schedule.
 After that, we would do a user interface class that would have logging, employee, and manager user interfaces.

 Name each interface or class and briefly describe its function or purpose.

+user class - store usernames, passwords worker subclass - normal workers input availability manager subless - similar to worker class, can see everyone's schedule, and has seperate rules for scheduling schedule class - generates the schedule user interface - draws the user view to the screen

 ## Edit and Submit this file and any figures referenced by this document.